 Snowflake harnesses the power of the cloud to help thousands of organizations explore, share, and unlock the actual value of their data.
-Whether your company has ten employees or 10,000, if you’re one of Snowflake’s 4,500 customers and counting, you’re either thrilled with or overwhelmed by the cloud data warehouse’s combination of out-of-the-box functionality and powerful, flexible features.
-Wherever you are in your journey, it’s never too early or too late to think about how you’re handling sensitive Snowflake data governance and security.
+Whether your company has ten employees or 10,000, if you’re one of Snowflake’s 4,500 customers and counting, you’re either thrilled or overwhelmed by the cloud data warehouse’s combination of out-of-the-box functionality and powerful, flexible features.

-When you look at the enterprise-level security and governance capabilities Snowflake offers natively within the platform, you may wonder if you need more.
+When you look at the enterprise-level security and governance capabilities Snowflake offers natively within the platform, you may wonder why you need more (see the Bonus question for this answer).
 And the options for Snowflake Data Governance offered by partners may sound similar, making it a challenge to know what the differences are and what you need.

-With that in mind, we’ve put together the critical questions you could (and should) ask when evaluating Snowflake Data Governance software options and reveal the best next step for your company.
+With that in mind, we’ve put together the critical questions you should ask when evaluating Snowflake Data Governance options.
+Going through this list should reveal the best next step for your company.

 1. Is the Snowflake data governance solution easy to set up and maintain?
-Proxy, Fake SaaS or Real SaaS?
+Does it use Proxy, Fake SaaS or Real SaaS?

-There are several ways vendors can enable their data governance solutions for Snowflake.
+There are several ways vendors can enable their Snowflake data governance solutions.
 One approach is to utilize a proxy.
 While proxy solutions have some advantages, they come with serious issues that make them less than ideal for cloud-based Snowflake: